-Next Steps If you’re interested in leading an expedition at Traverse, please respond by November 19, 2022.
-Shoot me an e-mail with your ideas.
-I’ll be interested in: What part of your program you’re interested in modeling for our participants The hands-on, real-world component(s) of the workshop Who you propose to lead this expedition (whether you or others) What resources in Boulder (whether equipment or local partners) you would need.
+Next Steps If you’re interested in leading an expedition at Traverse, please respond by December 17, 2022.
+Fill out a proposal form here.
+Or shoot me an e-mail with your ideas.
+I’ll be interested in: - What part of your program you’re interested in modeling for our participants - The hands-on, real-world component(s) of the workshop - Who you propose to lead this expedition (whether you or others) - What resources in Boulder (whether equipment or local partners) you would need.

 If a formal expedition isn’t the right fit for you, but you’d like to pitch another idea, I’m open to that as well.
 Once I receive your response, I’ll schedule a call to think it through together, after which I’ll ask for a title and description, for submission by December 17th and to be posted on-line by January 9th.

 A Project of Watershed school's Expedition to the Future of Learning